amitelhelo/MAPS/README.md

 # MAPS
-This is the code for "Inferring Functionality of Attention Heads from their Parameters", Amit Elhelo, Mor Geva.
-2024.
+Code for "Inferring Functionality of Attention Heads from their Parameters" - Amit Elhelo, Mor Geva.
+2024 (coming soon!).

-Code is coming soon!